Russell E Phillips III PhD

-Russ Phillips, PhD, is an Associate Professor of Psychology, and oversees the clinical/counseling concentration in the psychology major and the clinical/counseling minor at Pitt-Greensburg.
+Russ Phillips, PhD, is an Associate Professor of Psychology.
+He oversees the psychology major clinical/counseling concentration and the clinical/counseling minor at Pitt-Greensburg.
 (Please contact him if interested.)
 Dr. Phillips has a Ph.D. in clinical psychology from Bowling Green State University.
 Dr. Phillips' teaching interests include clinical/counseling courses such as psychopathology and health psychology, and more applied research courses like cross-cultural or personality psychology.
-Dr. Phillips' research interests involve the scientific study of religion and spirituality, including predictors and correlates of religious coping, religious fundamentalism, and perceptions of the sacred.
+Dr. Phillips' research interests involve the scientific study of religion and spirituality, including 1) encounters with the sacred (e.g., within psychedelic experiences); 2) religious fundamentalism; and 3) religious coping; as well as correlates/predictors/outcomes from these variables.

 Dr. Phillips' Study of the Meaning of Fundamentalism